Border Cave: Lithics

-Paloma de la Pena and colleagues later analyzed lithics from the same layers at Border Cave.
+Paloma de la Peña and colleagues later analyzed lithics from the same layers at Border Cave.
 A majority of these lithic raw materials were rhyolite or basalt, though quartz, chalcedony, agate and chert also occur within this assemblage.
 Backed pieces occur in the HP layers, but are absent in the MSA 3/post-HP layers.
 Other retouched tools such as notched pieces, and denticulates occur in the MSA 3/post-HP layers, though in lesser quantities.

 The MSA 3/post-HP layers contain mostly unretouched triangular points.
 Lithic analysis suggests that hunter-gatherers used both Levallois and discoidal reduction techniques to produce these points.
 These points' morphologies (particularly the discoidal ones) are very different from one another, which has led some to believe that there was a lack of planning in lithic reduction strategies.
 Lucy Timbrell and colleagues hypothesize that the lack of retouch of the MSA 3/post-HP points may be due to low site occupation intensity, raw material abundance, point hafting requirements, or the sufficiency of unretouched tools in accomplishing tasks.
 This is in contrast with assemblages from other sites (i.e. Sibudu Cave), which preserve a greater abundance of retouch debris.
 Small platform bladelet cores and bipolar cores and flakes also occur in the MSA 3/post-HP layers.